Building Relay Adapters

 relay.webhook.{adapterId}(e.g.,relay.webhook.github)

 The subject determines how Relay routes responses back to your adapter.
-When an agent replies to a message, the reply goes to the replyTo subject in the original envelope, which typically matches your adapter's prefix.
+When an agent replies, the reply goes to the replyTo subject in the original envelope, which typically matches your adapter's prefix.

 Payload Structure

-While you can publish any JSON-serializable payload, the StandardPayload structure is recommended for human-facing adapters.
+Any JSON-serializable payload works, but the StandardPayload structure is recommended for human-facing adapters.
 It includes content, senderName, channelType, and a responseContext block that tells the receiving agent about platform constraints (message length limits, supported formats, formatting instructions).

 Outbound Delivery

-Outbound messages flow from Relay to your external platform.
-When an agent publishes a message to a subject matching your subjectPrefix, Relay calls your deliver() method with the envelope and an optional AdapterContext.
+When an agent publishes a message to a subject matching your subjectPrefix, Relay calls your deliver() method.

 Your deliver() method should: